adamsoliman/adamsoliman.github.io/_pages/research.md

 * **Better Stealing than Dealing?
 The Effects of Felony Theft Thresholds** (with Steve Billings, Mike Makowsky, and Kevin Schnepel)
 * **Legal Trade Routes and Illicit Drug Trafficking** (with Giacomo Campagnola and Gianmarco Danielle)
 * **Neighborhood Crime and Victimization** (with Steve Billings, Eric Chyn, and Gerard Domenech Arumi)
-* **What Fueled the Illicit Opioid Epidemic?
-New Evidence from a Takeover of White Powder Heroin Markets** (with J. Travis Donahoe)

 ## Other Writing